 Here is the problem: The regulation governing employment eligibility, 8 C.F.R. §274A.12(c)(11), states that aliens who have been paroled into the United States are eligible to apply for employment authorization immediately.

-This is actually a better position than the alien would be if the alien were released by an immigration judge on bond, because there is no corresponding regulatory paragraph that authorizes employment eligibility for such individuals.
+This is actually a better position than the alien would be in if the alien were released by an immigration judge on bond, because there is no corresponding regulatory paragraph that authorizes employment eligibility for such individuals.
 The only employment eligibility that could apply to such an alien would be 8 C.F.R. § 274a.12(c)(8), which states:

 An alien who has filed a complete application for asylum or withholding of deportation or removal pursuant to 8 CFR part 208, whose application: